ZN-Team/.github/aoh-response/web_instructions.md

 You’re all set!
 If you encounter any issues or need further assistance, feel free to reach out to the project maintainers.

 ---

-This setup guide should help you get started with the AR2 Web project efficiently.
-Let me know if you need any more details or modifications!
+This guide now includes a shortcut for those who prefer to automate the setup process.
+Let me know if there's anything else you need!